StevenClontz/blog/source/_posts/2013-01-29-randomly-selecting-an-element-from-a-list-with-uniform-distribution-without-using-the-length-of-the-list.markdown

 ---
 layout: post
-title: "Randomly selecting an element from a list with uniform distribution without using the length of the list"
+title: "Randomly selecting a line of input with uniform distribution without knowing how many lines to expect"
 date: 2013-01-29 10:44
 comments: true
 categories: